zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 ## Using the Zendesk app scaffold

 This app is built on the Zendesk app scaffold.
-It allows you to bootstrap a React-based application which is integrated with Zendesk Apps framework (ZAF).
+It allows you to bootstrap a React-based application which is integrated with the Zendesk Apps framework (ZAF).
 It is intended for experienced web developers who are comfortable working with advanced web tooling such as Webpack, Node, and npm packages, among other technologies.

 To further develop the app, it is recommended to use nodeJS v14.15.3 and npm v6.14.9.